mrmarkuz/ns8-guacamole/README.md

 Apache Guacamole is a web remote desktop gateway.

-After installation and configuring a FQDN you can login with guacadmin:guacadmin.
+After installation and configuring a FQDN you can login with user `guacadmin` and password `guacadmin`

 ## Install